Installing Docker Kubernetes

 Make sure you get the EDGE client - as of the time of writing Kubernetes isn’t in the stable client.

 Start up Docker for Mac.
 Find the icon in the top-right hand corner of the screen and open “Preferences”.
-Then navigate to “Advanced” and set the resources so your cluster has 2 processors and 4gb of RAM.
+Then navigate to “Advanced” and set the resources so your cluster has at least 2 processors and 6gb of RAM.

 Then enable Kubernetes